berichsen/DarkOceanEyes/Epics/Epic1- Ocean-faring vessel/Phases/Phase1/ProblemSpecification.md

 How big should the cache be?
 What frequency shall it run at?

 ##What are the requirements that the solution must have?
-- We must be able to purchase 1,000s of this cpu or maybe a similiar cpu
+- We must be able to purchase 1,000s of this cpu or maybe a similar cpu
 - It must consume a low amount of power
 - It must be able communicate with various I/O such as hard disk, video camera, compass, propeller controller, led controller, gps module, satellite communication module